Xiao Zhan incident: Xiao Zhan's first interview after the 227 Incident

 On May 6, 2020, Xiao Zhan was interviewed by Economic View regarding the 227 Incident.
 He was, at the time, also faced with harassment from internet users for controversial remarks made on Weibo during his college years.
 Xiao Zhan apologized for his old posts and expressed his confusion toward the incidents starting from February 27, 2020.
 He disagreed, however, with the view that idols need to be responsible for fan's behaviors as he noted idols and fans should be equal, and idols are not superiors to fans.
 He also said he would guide fans "by being a positive role model, and that he hoped they would live their lives well and won't do anything extreme that would hurt others or themselves."

 Policy response

 This conflict among online fan communities resulted in public attention and scrutiny from policymakers.'
 Beginning in June 2021, the Cyberspace Administration of China initiated a series of policies and campaigns against "resentment and abuse, upvoting/downvoting and trolling, disinformation and name-calling, doxing, and privacy violations of online fandom communities."
 Major Chinese social media platforms revised their policies accordingly.
+In August 2025, The progress of the lawsuit between Xiao Zhan and two of "227" super topic hosts and leader figures in 227 Incident finally published by Beijing Court Report, Beijing Court found Lou and Guo guilty and required an apology statement be published on their Sina Weibo account for 48 consecutive hours, publicly apologizing to Xiao Zhan and compensating him 11,000 yuan, along with other requirements that were not publicly announced while other cases were still in process.